PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Options:

   * ``lockRetries``: int - Set the number of shards to attempt to lock without blocking before giving up and simply blocking while waiting for the next shard to be available.
 Default to 5 if there is more than one shard, 0 otherwise
+  * ``samplingRate``: int - Set a sampling rate ``S`` so that only 1 out of ``S`` queries and responses are inserted into the rings, to keep a longer history without consuming too much memory while also being able to process it quickly.
+Default is 0 which means there is no sampling and all entries are inserted
   * ``recordQueries``: boolean - Whether to record queries in the ring buffers.
 Default is true.
 Note that :func:`grepq`, several top* commands (:func:`topClients`, :func:`topQueries`, ...) and the :doc:`Dynamic Blocks <../guides/dynblocks>` require this to be enabled.
   * ``recordResponses``: boolean - Whether to record responses in the ring buffers.
 Default is true.
 Note that :func:`grepq`, several top* commands (:func:`topResponses`, :func:`topSlow`, ...) and the :doc:`Dynamic Blocks <../guides/dynblocks>` require this to be enabled.